status302/NoticeBar/README.md

 ===
 Under [MIT License](https://github.com/qiuncheng/NoticeBar/blob/master/LICENSE)

-Copyright (c) 2016 [QiunCheng](http://qiuncheng.com).
+Copyright (c) 2016 QiunCheng.
 All rights reserved.
 About me
 ===
-A student in Xidian university.
-[MY RESUME](http://qiuncheng.com/resume.html).
+A student in Xidian University.
+[MY RESUME](https://qiuncheng.github.io/resume.html).
-If you have a new idea about this project, [contact me anytime!](mailto:qiuncheng@gmail.com) OR pull request.
+If you have a new idea about this project, [Please let me know.](mailto:qiuncheng@gmail.com) OR pull request.